 Step 1: Rinse With Cool Fresh Water After Each Dive

-This is the most important step in taking care of your wetsuit.
-Saltwater affects the neoprene; a buildup of salt on the suit will make the neoprene less flexible over time.
+Firstly we explain How to wash a wetsuit.
+This is actually the most important step in taking care of your wetsuit.
+A lot of people also wonder how to wash neoprene, which is also very important as saltwater affects the neoprene; a buildup of salt on the suit will make the neoprene less flexible over time.

-Once you’ve thoroughly rinsed the outer layer by hand, pull the wetsuit inside out and rinse the inner layer, too.
-Organic residue and salt can build up on both sides of the suit so it is important to rinse your wetsuit inside and out.
+When washing a wetsuit once you’ve thoroughly rinsed the outer layer by hand, pull the suit inside out and rinse the inner layer, too.
+Organic residue and salt can build up on both sides of the suit so it is important to rinse inside and out.

 Step 2: Drip Dry in the Shadow

-As mentioned, heat affects the neoprene of the wetsuit so it is not a good idea to let it dry in the hot sun either.
+When considering how to wash wetsuit also remember as mentioned, heat affects the neoprene so it is not a good idea to let it dry in the hot sun either.
 Instead, fold your suit over a padded hanger or leave it laid out flat to dry in the shade.

-Dry the inside of the wetsuit first (inside out), before you dry the outer layer.
-This is especially helpful when you’ll be doing several dives a day since a dry inner layer is easier to put back than one that is still wet.
+Dry the inside of the first (inside out) after the wetsuit wash, before you dry the outer layer.
+This is especially helpful when doing several dives a day since a dry inner layer is easier to put back than one that is still wet.

 Step 3: Store Your Wetsuit Properly

-The best way to store a wetsuit is folded at the waist on a padded hanger.
-Hanging your wetsuit folded at the waist prevents stretching at the shoulders and neck.
+Another extremely important part of How to take care of a wetsuit is how to keep it when not in use, the best way to store a wet suit is folded at the waist on a padded hanger.
+Hanging your wet suit folded at the waist prevents stretching at the shoulders and neck.

 How to Care for your Wetsuit – Do Occasionally

-Essentially, step 1, 2 and 3 are the most important things to remember when taking care of your wetsuit.
-You don’t need to do the following tips after each dive but they do help to keep your wetsuit free of odors and flexible.
+Essentially, steps 1, 2 and 3 are the most important things to remember with how to take care of a wetsuit.
+You don’t need to do the following tips after each dive but they do help to keep your suit free of odors and flexible.

 Wash with Wetsuit Cleaner

-To remove and prevent any smells, wash your wetsuit with a specialized cleaner that removes salt and other organic residues from the ocean.
+To remove and prevent any smells, wash your suit with a specialized cleaner that removes salt and other organic residues from the ocean.